sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Q set1.md

 3. **Portability:** VMs are less portable than containers.
 Moving VMs between different hypervisors or cloud providers can be challenging due to differences in hardware and virtualization technologies.

-4. **Start-up Time:** VMs have a slower start-up time compared to containers, typically measured in minutes.
-This makes them less suitable for dynamic scaling and rapid deployment.

-5. **Resource Efficiency:** VMs consume more resources (CPU, memory, and storage) compared to containers because of the duplicated OS instances.
+4. **Resource Efficiency:** VMs consume more resources (CPU, memory, and storage) compared to containers because of the duplicated OS instances.

-6. **Dependency Management:** VMs rely on traditional methods for managing dependencies, such as configuration management tools (e.g., Puppet or Chef) and custom OS images.
+5. **Dependency Management:** VMs rely on traditional methods for managing dependencies, such as configuration management tools (e.g., Puppet or Chef) and custom OS images.

-7. **Ecosystem:** VMs have their own ecosystem of virtualization technologies and management tools, such as VMware, VirtualBox, and various cloud-based hypervisors.

 ## What is docker images and docker image registry
-Docker images and Docker image registries are fundamental components of the Docker container ecosystem.
-They play crucial roles in packaging, distributing, and running containerized applications.
-Here's an explanation of each:

 **Docker Images:**
 A Docker image is a lightweight, standalone, and executable package that contains all the necessary code, libraries, dependencies, and configuration required to run an application.
 Docker images serve as the blueprint for creating Docker containers.
 Key characteristics of Docker images include:

 1. **Immutable**: Docker images are typically immutable, meaning they don't change after they're built.
 If changes are needed, a new image version is created.